-One of the key funding options from the government is their Start-up Loans scheme, which has already lent over £100 million in funding for startups, helping to support 20,000 new businesses so far.
-Realizing that the business experience of some startups may be limited, the scheme also pairs applicants with a Delivery Partner, who will help them put together a business plan.
+One of the key funding options from the government is their Start Up Loans scheme, which has lent over £600 million in funding for startups, helping to support 75,000 new businesses so far.
+Realising that the business experience of some startups may be limited, the scheme also pairs applicants with a Delivery Partner, who will help them put together a business plan.
 This support continues even after the application process, as those granted a loan are paired with a mentor to guide them as they start their business.
-As this is a government loan not a grant, loans must be paid back within 5 years.
+As this is a government loan, not a business grant, loans must be paid back within 5 years.

 Loans from not-for-profit lenders

 An alternative source of funding is available through organisations dedicated to helping start-ups find capital.
 An example of this is Virgin Startup which, like Start Up Loans, also pairs mentoring with the loan application process.
 Businesses can apply for up to £25,000 in funding and will be matched with a business advisor, who can help them with their application and offer further guidance.

 Crowdfunding is becoming an increasingly popular source of startup funds.
 If you’re not already familiar with it, it’s a way for businesses to get small amounts of money from many different people, as opposed to the more traditional route of getting large funds from one or two investors.
 By listing your request for funds on crowdfunding sites like Kickstarter or Indiegogo.com, hundreds of thousands of people can potentially view your proposal.
 So even if they only pledge £10 each, times that by 10,000 investors and you’ve got some substantial funds.

 Crowdfunding isn’t catch-free capital.
 For reward-based crowdfunding systems like Kickstarter, you have to offer something to your investors in return for their investment.
 This could be anything from tickets to your launch event, to sending them your product when it’s finished.
 If you go down the equity crowdfunding route, then investors are looking for unlisted shares or a small stake in your business in return for their pledge.